Kszymhu/pyrbon/README.md

 - graphene - generate a graphene sheet
 - graphite - generate layers of graphite
 - mwcnt - generate a russian-doll model multi-walled carbon nanotube
+- pah - generate a policyclic aromatic hydrocarbon (not an allotrope but who cares)
 - parchment - generate a parchment model multi-walled carbon nanotube
 - swcnt - generate a single-walled carbon nanotube